davidciliberto1/LectorTarjetaasRFC/README.md

 It verifies the ID of the card/keychain, checks the ID with the security array and allows the opening off a 10A relay connected to the security mechanism or gates, pending verification of ID it emits visual display of lights and sounds for approved or denied access. (optional lcd display)

 Libraries

+you need to install this libraries in the top of the code

 #include <LiquidCrystal_I2C.h>